YOU NEED AN EMPLOYEE HANDBOOK NOW AND HERE’S WHY

 Handbook Best Practices

-When developing your handbook, we recommend keeping in mind the following best practices to make your handbook as effective as possible.
+When developing your handbook, we recommend keeping in mind the following best practices to make your handbook effective:

-- Be as specific and clear as possible and avoid ambiguity.
-Any ambiguity opens the door to lawsuits.
+- Be as specific and clear as possible.
+Ambiguity opens the door to lawsuits.

 - Share the handbook and collect signatures on a handbook acknowledgement form as part of your new hire paperwork and orientation process.